API Reference

 x-orqen-tools-input | integer | Number of tools in your original request. |

-x-orqen-tools-output | integer | Number of tools forwarded to the LLM after pruning. |
+x-orqen-tools-output | integer | Number of tools forwarded to the LLM after tool routing. |

 x-orqen-prune-ratio | string | Ratio as output/input — e.g. "8/32". |